Last Updated on

 Having two coil layers, Saatva is unsurprisingly bouncy.
 It also sleeps very coolly, making it a great choice for hot sleepers and those with night sweats.

-Shipping: Free shipping to states in the Contiguous US.
-Free white glove delivery provided.
+Shipping: $99 shipping fee for most locations in the United States.
+Free white glove delivery and optional old mattress removal provided.

 In-home Trial: 120 nights